Femina (France)

-Femina was a French bi-monthly women's magazine, creaed in 1901 by Pierre Lafitte and it continued publication in various forms until 1964.
+Femina was a French bi-monthly women's magazine, created in 1901 by Pierre Lafitte and it continued publication in various forms until 1964.
 The publication gave its name to the Prix Femina.

 Background

 Femina was a French women's magazine.
 The magazine was founded in 1901 by Pierre Lafitte and was published under various titles until 1964.

 The title of the publication is taken from the Latin word femina for "woman".
 It was subtitled "La revue idéale de la femme et de la jeune fille" ("The ideal magazine for women and girls") and targeted the female bourgeoisie.
 It was immediate success; by the end of its second year, it achieved a circulation of 100,000 and reached a high of 135,000 between 1905 and 1910, triple the sales of La Fronde and outselling influential daily newspapers Le Temps (36,000), Le Figaro (46,000) and L'Éclair (93,000).

 Below the various iterations of the publication are listed.